Renesas-SST/rz-utils/universal-scripts/host/tools/uload_bootloader/README.md

 # RZ uload-bootloader - Bootloader Programming/Flashing on U-Boot console

-This directory contains tools used for flashing uload bootloader (only support QSPI/xSPI flashing) on the RZ devices
+This section describes the ULoad-bootloader flow for programming the bootloader from the U-Boot console.
+It supports xSPI flashing and is intended for cases where the device can boot to U-Boot and program flash using images stored on the removable media.

 ## Outline of the folder